-I am the clinical medical director of the radiation oncology department at UPMC St. Margaret, with an academic appointment as clinical professor in the University of Pittsburgh medical school.
-Though I see patients with all types of cancer, I have a special interest in head and neck cancers and prostate cancer, with research interests in these sites, with a concentration in prostate brachytherapy.
+Ryan P. Smith, MD is a board certified radiation oncologist.
+He is the clinical medical director of the radiation oncology department at UPMC St. Margaret, with an academic appointment as clinical professor in the University of Pittsburgh medical school.
+Though he sees patients with all types of cancer, he has a special interest in head and neck cancers and prostate cancer, with research interests in these sites, with a concentration in prostate brachytherapy.

-Assistant co-director of the radiation oncology residency program at UPMC, preceptor to radiation oncology residents as well as multiple medical students
+Director of the radiation oncology residency program at UPMC, preceptor to radiation oncology residents, as well as multiple medical students

 Benoit RM, Smith RP, Beriwal S. Five Year Prostate-specific Antigen Outcomes after Caesium Prostate Brachytherapy.
 Clin Oncol (R Coll Radiol).
 2014 Dec;26(12):776-80..
 Epub 2014 Sep 15.
 PMID: 25213299